Skip to Main Content

 Campaspero sits on the high plain of Valladolid province, a village of a few hundred people where the horizon stretches flat in every direction and the wind off the plateau has shaped both the agriculture and the appetite of the place.
 The drive in from Valladolid city takes roughly forty minutes through cereal fields and the occasional stand of pines, and arriving at Calle Felipe II on a Saturday afternoon, the first thing you notice is that the tables are full.
 That is not incidental.
 In a town this size, a dining room with 2,369 Google reviews and a 4.5 average is not a local convenience; it is a destination that pulls people off the motorway and down into the village specifically to eat here.

 The asador tradition in Castile and León is older than almost any contemporary fine-dining concept in Spain.
 While the country's headline restaurants, places like El Celler de Can Roca in Girona, Disfrutar in Barcelona, or DiverXO in Madrid, operate through transformation and conceptual reinvention, the Castilian asador has always operated through reduction: fewer ingredients, less intervention, a wood-fired horno doing almost all of the interpretive work.
-Mannix belongs to that tradition and takes it seriously enough to have earned external recognition that most village restaurants in Spain never approach.
+Mannix belongs to that tradition and reflects a style that has earned recognition beyond the village.

 The Roast Lamb Standard and What It Demands